-So, they don’t have five fields but they do have their own kitchen garden in East Sussex; which provides seasonal herbs, flowers, and vegetables for your plate throughout the year.
-The focus here is on British dishes and, as a native Londoner, chef Taylor Bonnyman’s menu attempts to capture London’s broad cultural complexion.
+They may not have five fields, but they do have their own kitchen garden in East Sussex which provides seasonal herbs, flowers, and vegetables for your plate throughout the year.
+The focus here is on British dishes and, as a native Londoner, chef Taylor Bonnyman’s menu attempts to capture London’s broad culinary culture.
 So yes, there’s banana with pecan and cardamom but there’s also smoked eel and deer.
 Everything is “attractively presented and packed with flavour” and sits inside an understated dining room that, with its earthen palette, nods to the (presumably five) green fields that once lay between Chelsea and Knightsbridge.

 Harwood Arms | Good Value

 We all love the comforting embrace of a good pub lunch and, if it’s good enough, so does the Michelin man – which is exactly what happened in 2005 when he gave the Harwood Arms a star.
-Thirteen years on and it’s still the only Michelin starred saloon in the capital; serving up traditional British fare with a focus on game and wild food, all accompanied by veg they harvest from their own rooftop garden.
+Sixteen years on and it’s still the only Michelin starred pub in London; serving up traditional British fare with a focus on game and wild food, all accompanied by veg they harvest from their own rooftop garden.
 It remains “a proper, down-to-earth pub that just happens to serve really good food.”
 Cheers to that.

 La Trompette | Good Value